-Because the copperband butterflyfish can be a shy and finicky eater, they are best reserved for moderate-to-advanced hobbyists.
+Like many other butterflyfish species, the copperband butterflyfish can be a shy and finicky eater, they are best reserved for moderate-to-advanced hobbyists.

 Selecting a healthy fish

-Since we know the copperband butterflyfish is a picky eater, in the home aquarium, one of the most important things you can do, when selecting a healthy fish, is to ask your local fish store to feed the fish in front of you, so that you can watch to make sure it will take traditional aquarium foods.
+Since we know the copperband butterflyfish is a picky eater, in the home aquarium, one of the most important things you can do, when selecting a healthy saltwater aquarium fish, is to ask your local fish store to feed the fish in front of you, so that you can watch to make sure it will take traditional aquarium foods.
 While this species is characterized by a thin (laterally compressed is the other term to impress those fishy friends of yours that we talked about earlier) body type, you want to look carefully to assess that you’re not picking an unhealthily skinny individual.
 Look carefully at the dorsal (upper back) muscle right behind the head.
 If the ‘meat’ of the fish sinks in there and you can see the spine, that is a sign of starvation, in any fish, but of course, knowing this is a picky eater…that’s a pretty big deal.
 You should point this out to the local fish store manager so they can provide some hands-on care–and be sure not to buy that fish.
 You should also look for and avoid fish with any signs of significant damage–bruises, frayed fins, and parasites like ich.

 Aiptasia anemone control

 One of the most common reasons to add a copperband butterfly to your saltwater aquarium is to help control an exploding population of aiptasia anemones.
-The copperband butterfly fish likes to eat meat invertebrates like tube worms, clams, and mollusks–and they will also eat aiptasia, although there are mixed reports about how eager they are or are not to eat this invasive pest.
+The copperband butterfly fish likes to eat meat invertebrates like featherduster worms, clams, and mollusks–and they will also eat aiptasia, although there are mixed reports about how eager they are or are not to eat this invasive pest.

 Is the Copperband butterflyfish reef safe?

 One of the most common questions is whether the copperband butterfly fish is reef safe, or not.
 The short answer is not really, but sort of.
 In general, most copperband butterflyfish will not attack the corals in your tank–but they do tend to enjoy eating clams, tube worms, and mollusks–so technically, they are not really reef safe, but there are a lot of reports of people keeping them safely with their corals.
-I would advise caution if you are not willing to tolerate nipping at your clams or inverts.
+I would advise caution if you are not willing to tolerate nipping at your clams or invertebrates.